Fluparoxan: History

-Although fluparoxan has been shown to possess central α_{2}-adrenoceptor antagonist activity after both single and repeated oral doses in man, clinical evaluation in depression and its development for the treatment of male sexual dysfunction was discontinued in the early 1990s when the compound failed to show a clear clinical advantage over existing therapies.
-The same is true for other α_{2}-adrenoceptor antagonists in depression and it is now generally agreed that the original hypothesis that blocking α_{2}-presynaptic adrenoceptors to increase brain levels of noradrenalin is insufficient as a neurobiological basis for depressive disorders, with the true picture likely to be much more complex and heterogeneous, involving both monoaminergic and nonmonoaminergic players.
-In contrast however, recent interest in fluparoxan has increased with its positive effects in treating cognitive dysfunction in central neurodegenerative diseases.
+Although fluparoxan has been shown to possess central α_{2}-adrenoceptor antagonist activity after both single and repeated oral doses in man, clinical evaluation in depression and its development for the treatment of male sexual dysfunction was discontinued in the early 1990s, when the compound failed to show a clear clinical advantage over existing therapies.
+The same is true for other α_{2}-adrenoceptor antagonists in depression and it is now generally agreed that the original hypothesis, of blocking α_{2}-presynaptic adrenoceptors in order to increase brain levels of noradrenalin, is insufficient as a neurobiological basis for depressive disorders, with the true picture likely to be much more complex and heterogeneous, involving both monoaminergic and non-monoaminergic players.
+In contrast, however, recent interest in fluparoxan has increased due to its positive effects in treating cognitive dysfunction in central neurodegenerative diseases.